adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-26-updated-input-configuration-for-your-workflows.md

 ## Better object previews, with richer comments

-You know your content (and your content editors) better than we do, so we've opened up configuration options for object previews:&nbsp;`text_key`,&nbsp;`subtext_key`,&nbsp;`image_key`&nbsp;and&nbsp;`icon` are now available to configure for arrays, objects and structures.
+You know your content (and your content editors) better than we do, so we've opened up configuration options for object previews: `text_key`, `subtext_key`, `image_key` and `icon` are now available to configure for arrays, objects and structures.

 Comments now support a limited set of Markdown: links, bold, italic, subscript, superscript and inline code elements are allowed.
-Links in this block now also support&nbsp;[Editor Links](https://cloudcannon.com/documentation/articles/extending-in-app-navigation-with-editor-links/).
+Links in this block now also support [Editor Links](https://cloudcannon.com/documentation/articles/extending-in-app-navigation-with-editor-links/).

 ## Update when it's right for you